biojava/biojava.github.io/_wikis/BioJava:Tutorial.md

 The BioJava 4 tutorial is being hosted and developed at the [BioJava tutorial project on github](https://github.com/biojava/biojava3-tutorial).
-The [BioJava Cookbook](BioJava:CookBook "wikilink") offers cookbook-style tutorials about performing many common tasks in BioJava.
+The [BioJava Cookbook](/wikis/BioJava:CookBook "wikilink") offers cookbook-style tutorials about performing many common tasks in BioJava.

 BioJava legacy tutorials: